ggsilva28/word-dictionary-backend/readme.md

 # Words Dictionary - Back end

-This application manages the access to Words Dictionary application.
+This application manages the access and data to Words Dictionary application.

 ## About the stack